AustinKelsay/LND-DEA/README.md

 ## Database Schema

-The system uses a focused PostgreSQL database with only two tables:
+The system uses a focused PostgreSQL database with the following tables:

 ### Account
 ```